 Innovation-related past events

-In this section you can find information about past events organised by ENRIITC members which focus on innovation and how industry can take up and commercialise research outputs.
+In this section you can find information about past news or events organised by ENRIITC members which focus on innovation and how industry can take up and commercialise research outputs.

 New Approaches and Concepts in Microbiology